rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 - uninstalling software
 - updating already installed software

-Software can be installed on Linux based systems using several methods.
+Installing software on Linux based systems uses several methods.
 You can install from source or precompiled binaries.
 The latter method is the easiest way, but it is also the least customizable.
-When you install from precompiled binaries most of the work has already been done for you – but even then, you do need to know the name and where to find the particular software you want.
+When you install from precompiled binaries, most of the work is already done for you.
+Still, you do need to know the name and where to find the particular software you want.

 Almost all software originally come as C or "C++" programming language source files.
 The source programs are usually distributed as archives of source files.
 Usually  tar’ed or gzip’ed d or bzip2’ed files.
 This means they come compressed or as a single bundle.

-Most developers have made their source code conform to GNU standards, making it easier to share.
-It also means that the packages will compile on any UNIX or UNIX like system (e.g., Linux).
+Most developers have made their source code conform to GNU standards, making sharing easier.
+It also means that the packages will compile on any UNIX or UNIX-like system (e.g., Linux).

 RPM is the underlying tool for managing applications (packages) on Red Hat based distributions such as Rocky Linux, Fedora, Red Hat Enterprise Linux (RHEL), openSuSE, Mandrake, and so on.

 The applications used for managing software on Linux distributions are called package managers.
 Examples are: